 Satellite can also be used to assess the scale and extent of natural disasters.
 But during flood events, cloud cover often presents satellites from capturing any useful images.

-Images below depict flooding in Townsville in January 2019, captured by Queensland State Emergency Services, and flooding in Luxembourg, January 2022 by Margherita Bruscolini.
+Flooding in Townsville in January 2019, captured by Queensland State Emergency Services, and flooding in Luxembourg, January 2022 by Margherita Bruscolini.

 How can drones help after flooding?